-Among the recent visitors to our Manitoba Rehabilitation Hospital were Dr. P. J. R. Nichols, physical medicine consultant from Oxford, England, who toured our physical medicine and prosthetics facilities following the International Congress in Physical Medicine in Montreal last August; Dr. A. H. Bottomley, medical director of the Biomechanics Research and Development Unit at Queen Mary's Hospital in Roehampton, England; and Dr. Pham Van Hoang, Director of the Rehabilitation Centre in Can Tho, South Vietnam.
+The Board expresses gratitude to the contributors - and to the hospital department heads who helped organize this support. our Manitoba Rehabilitation Hospital were Dr. P. J. R. Nichols, physical medicine consultant from Oxford, England, who toured our physical medicine and prosthetics facilities following the International Congress in Physical Medicine in Montreal last August; Dr. A. H. Bottomley, medical director of the Biomechanics Research and Development Unit at Queen Mary's Hospital in Roehampton, England; and Dr. Pham Van Hoang, Director of the Rehabilitation Centre in Can Tho, South Vietnam.